vramework/vramework-website/docs/10-overview/30-types-and-schema.md

 This method reduces manual overhead and ensures that both the database and application types are always in sync.

-For more details, refer to the advanced [database and types](../concepts/database-and-types/) documentation.
+For more details, refer to the advanced [workspace guide](/docs/workspace/database) documentation.